College Transfer Center

 Eastern Washington University

-Graduation: Foreign language is an exit requirement for all Bachelor of Arts degrees except: BA Business, BA Education and BFA (Bachelors of Fine Arts).
+Graduation: Foreign language is an exit requirement for all Bachelor of Arts degrees except: BA Business, BA Education and Bachelors of Fine Arts (BFA).
 Foreign language is not a requirement for any BS degree.

 The Evergreen State College

-Transfer students who have completed the AA/AS are not required to take any foreign language.
-If they are transferring with fewer than 40 transferable credits, however, they must have completed 2 years of foreign language in high school (or through 122 at college-level).
+Transfer students who have completed the AA or AS are not required to take any foreign language.
+If they are transferring with fewer than 40 transferable credits, however, they must have completed two years of foreign language in high school, or through 122 at college-level.